cytoflow/cytoflow/docs/dev_manual/howto/install.rst

 Running the point-and-click GUI program
 ---------------------------------------

-There are one-click bundles available at http://cytoflow.github.io/
+There are pre-built bundles available at http://cytoflow.github.io/

 Alternately, you can follow the instructions above for installing the Anaconda package, then run ``cytoflow`` through the Anaconda Navigator or